valtimo-platform/valtimo-documentation/release-notes/template/valtimo-backend-libraries.md

 * **Smart documents logs improvements**

   Added more logs for smart documents connector so that the error message gives more specific information.
-And also added some tests.
+  Also added some tests.

 * **New feature2**